Pokémon Colosseum: Story

-Wes and Rui then travel to Cipher's headquarters, the recently constructed Realgam Tower.
-Wes battles each of the Cipher admins again to receive keys to the Colosseum at the top of the building.
-There, he battles the apparent head of Cipher, Nascour.
-After being defeated, the enraged Nascour tries to threaten Wes but is interrupted by Es Cade, who reveals that he is Evice, the true head of Cipher, and battles Wes.
-When Wes defeats him, Evice attempts to escape using a helicopter, but the legendary Pokémon Ho-Oh suddenly appears and blasts it out of the sky with a fireball.
+Wes and Rui then travel to Cipher's headquarters, the recently-constructed Realgam Tower.
+Wes battles each of the Cipher admins again to receive keys to the Colosseum at the top of the building, where he battles the apparent head of Cipher, Nascour.
+After being defeated, the enraged Nascour threatens Wes but is interrupted by Es Cade, who reveals that he is Evice, the true head of Cipher, and battles Wes.
+When Wes defeats him, Evice attempts to escape using a helicopter, but the legendary Pokémon Ho-Oh suddenly appears and destroys the vehicle with a fireball.
 Evice and Nascour are then taken into custody as Pyrite Town's police arrive.

 Following the end of the main story, Wes and Rui continue snagging the remaining Shadow Pokémon that Cipher created and using Agate Village's Relic Stone to purify them.
-They also raid Team Snagem's destroyed hideout to defeat their boss Gonzap, pursue the Cipher administrators to the Deep Colosseum in The Under, and thwart the plans of a master of disguise working for Cipher who attacked civilians with a Shadow Pokémon while disguised as Wes to defame him.
+They also raid Team Snagem's destroyed hideout to defeat their boss Gonzap, pursue the Cipher admins to the Deep Colosseum in The Under, and thwart the plans of a master of disguise working for Cipher who attacked civilians with a Shadow Pokémon while disguised as Wes to defame him.